projectcalico/calico/master/getting-started/openstack/installation/redhat.md

 Before starting this you will need the following:

--   One or more machines running RHEL 7, with OpenStack Juno, Kilo or Liberty installed.
+-   One or more machines running RHEL 7, with OpenStack Juno, Kilo, Liberty or Mitaka installed.
 -   SSH access to these machines.
 -   Working DNS between these machines (use `/etc/hosts` if you don't have DNS on your network).